 - Re-enter any records that you are forced to delete.

-Solution #5: TRY PROFESSIONAL SOLUTION- Access Repair & Recovery Software
+Solution #8: Try Access Repair & Recovery Software

 Access Repair & Recovery is software that is particularly designed to repair corrupt or damaged MS Access database files.
-It comes with powerful algorithm that scans even severely corrupted access database files.
-It also has highly interactive GUI that helps user to easily operate and repair Access database without making changes in the original structure of the file.
-It easily restores damage or corrupt tables, queries, indexes and other data.
+It comes with a powerful algorithm that scans even severely corrupted Access Database files.
+It also has a highly interactive GUI that helps users to easily operate and repair corrupt Access database without making changes in the original structure of the file.
+It easily restores damaged or corrupt tables, queries, indexes, and other data.

-This tool can easily fix all minor and major database errors and problems of MS Access 2013, 2010, 2007, 2003, 2002, 2000 on almost all version of Windows operating system such as Windows 8/7/Vista/XP/2003.
-Free trial version is available that you can install to check the features and reliability of the software.
+This tool can easily fix all minor and major database errors and problems of MS Access 2016, 2013, 2010, 2007, 2003, 2002, 2000 on almost all versions of Windows operating system such as Windows 8/7/Vista/XP/2003.
+A free trial version is available that you can install to check the features and reliability of the software.

 How To Prevent MS Access Database Corruption?

-In order to avoid mdb or accdb Access Database File corruption follow the below mentioned tips:
+In order to avoid partially damaged mdb or accdb Access Database File corruption follow the below-mentioned tips:

 #Tips 1 – Create Backup Frequently